Progressive Conservative Party of Canada: Ideology

-The Progressive Conservative Party was generally on the centre-right on the political spectrum.
+The Progressive Conservative Party was generally on the centre to centre-right on the political spectrum.
 From 1867 on, the party was identified with Protestant and, in Quebec, Roman Catholic social values, British imperialism, Canadian nationalism, and constitutional centralism.
 This was highly successful until 1920, and to that point in history, the party was the most successful federal party in the Dominion.

 As such, Canadian conservatism historically initially more closely resembled that which was practiced in the United Kingdom and, to an extent, Europe, than in the United States.
 The "Tory" approach worked well for the party until 1917, when, as was common among 19th-century conservative movements, Canadian Tories opposed the rollback of government intervention in social and economic matters advocated by the liberals of the era.
 In contrast to "American conservative" counterparts, however, they did not undertake as dramatic an ideological turnaround in the first half of the 20th century by continuing to follow mercantilism and nascent notions of the welfare state.

 Like their federal Liberal rivals, the party defined itself as a "big tent", welcoming a broad variety of members who supported relatively loosely defined goals.
 Unlike the Liberal Party, there was a long history of ongoing factionalism within this tent.
 This factionalism arose from the party's lack of electoral success, and because the party often reached out to particular political groups in order to garner enough support to topple the Liberals.
 These groups usually remained semi-autonomous blocs within the party, such as Quebec nationalists and western Canadian Reformers in the 1980s.
 In later years, observers generally grouped the PC Party's core membership into two camps, "Red Tories" and "Blue Tories".

 Red Tories tend to be traditionally conservative, that is, "Tory" in the Disraelian sense in social policy, placing a high value on the principles of noblesse oblige, communitarianism, and one nation conservatism—and were thus seen as moderate (in the context of classical economic thought) in their economic policy.
 For most of their history they were trade protectionists, engaging in free-trade economics in only a limited fashion, as in Empire Free-Trade.
 Historically they comprised the largest bloc of the original Canadian Conservative party.
 Notable Red Tories include John Farthing, George Grant, John Diefenbaker, E. Davie Fulton, Robert Stanfield, Dufferin Roblin, Dalton Camp, W. L. Morton, George A. Drew, Leslie Frost, John Robarts, William Davis, Peter Lougheed, Joe Clark and Flora MacDonald.